 In addition to that we are applying engineering controls when it makes sense.
 There are opportunities to automate, there are opportunities to remove the human variation.
 We talked about variation being the enemy, our desire to become standard and consistently deliver.
-So there are times where we will automate, we will put engineering solutions in place but we're not going to engineer for the sake of engineering, we're going to do it when it works, we're going to do it when it makes sense.
+So there are times where we will automate, we will put engineering solutions in place but we're not going to engineer for the sake of engineering, we're going to do it when it makes sense.